Is Tipping the Dealer in Live Blackjack a Good Idea?

-Some argue you should never tip from your hard-earned bankroll, while others insist it is players’ civic duty to reward dealers for their excellent service.
-At the end of the day, tipping is optional and it is entirely up to you to decide whether to hand out gratuities when playing at the live blackjack tables.
+Some argue that you should never tip from your hard-earned bankroll, while others insist it is players’ civic duty to reward dealers for their excellent service.
+At the end of the day, tipping is optional, and it is entirely up to you to decide whether to hand out gratuities when playing at the live blackjack tables.

 Tipping in Live Dealer Blackjack vs. Tipping in Landbased Casinos